 Commercial Law

-- Is a stocktake required?
-Who will conduct it, and when?
+- Whether a stocktake is required, who will conduct it, and when it will occur

-- Are you aware of the Compliance issues at a local, state, and federal government levels?
+- Regulatory and compliance obligations at local, state, and federal government levels

 Retail Tenancies